Andrew Wakefield: Wakefield v Channel 4 Television and Others

 Eady's ruling states that, "The views or conclusions of the GMC disciplinary body would not, so far as I can tell, be relevant or admissible", that Channel 4's allegations "go to undermine fundamentally the Claimant's professional integrity and honesty", and that, "It cannot seriously be suggested that priority should be given to GMC proceedings for the resolution of issues."

-In December 2006, Deer released records obtained from the Legal Services Commission, showing that it had paid £435,643 in undisclosed fees to Wakefield for the purpose of building a case against the MMR vaccine.
+In December 2006, Deer released records obtained from the Legal Services Commission, showing that Richard Barr, a lawyer planning a class-action lawsuit against vaccine manufacturers, had paid £435,643 in undisclosed fees to Wakefield for the purpose of building a case against the MMR vaccine.
 Those payments, The Sunday Times reported, had begun two years before publication of Wakefield's paper in The Lancet.
 Within days of Deer's report, Wakefield dropped all his libel actions and was ordered to pay all defendants' legal costs.

 Other concerns

 Wakefield's data was also questioned; a former graduate student, who appeared in Deer's programme, later testified that Wakefield ignored laboratory data that conflicted with his hypothesis.
 An independent investigation of a collaborating laboratory questioned the accuracy of the data underpinning Wakefield's claims.

 In June 2005, the BBC programme Horizon reported on an unnamed and unpublished study of blood samples from a group of 100 autistic children and 200 children without autism.
 They reported finding 99% of the samples contained no trace of the measles virus, and the samples that did contain the virus were just as likely to be from non-autistic children, i.e., only three samples contained the measles virus, one from an autistic child and two from a typically developing child.
 The study's authors found no evidence of any link between MMR and autism.

 The Institute of Medicine (IOM) of the United States National Academy of Sciences, along with the CDC and the UK National Health Service, have found no link between vaccines and autism.
 Reviews in the medical literature have also found no link between the MMR vaccine and autism or with bowel disease, which Wakefield called "autistic enterocolitis".